Tooke: More on Toka: Deep ancestral history

 "The Danish origin of the Ketts is indicated in the name of Godwin, and the pedigree goes back to him.
 Having regard to the date 1225, it would make 1140 a probable date for Godwin's birth.
 It seems unlikely that any documentary evidence now exists that will prove an earlier generation.
-We have Domesday compiled 1086.
-From the scarcity of surnames in that record no clear reference to the Ketts of East Anglia is forthcoming, but christian names similar to those of the earliest recorded members of the Kett family have been found.
+We have Domesday compiled in 1086.
+From the scarcity of surnames in that record, no clear reference to the Ketts of East Anglia is forthcoming, but Christian names similar to those of the earliest recorded members of the Kett family have been found.
 They have been abstracted from the Norfolk Domesday and closely analysed.
 It is worth noting that the association of one group of Godwins, Hughs, and Huberts indicates a probable derivation from Toka, a " francigena " or foreigner (another word is used for Frank or Frenchman).
 This Toka was born about 960 A.D.
 These men were tenants of the de Morleys and the previous holders of de Morley lands.
-The following pedigree is appended, for what it is worth, as being reasonably probable...".
+The following pedigree is appended, for what it is worth, as being reasonably probable..."